Dudukun/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-How many int objects are created by the execution of the last line of the script
+how many int objects have been created and are still in memory